-Civic Engagement Scholarships provide full tuition for a maximum of eight regular (fall and spring) semesters of undergraduate study in the TU program.
+Civic Engagement Scholarships cover tuition unpaid by state scholarships and grants for a maximum of eight regular (fall and spring) semesters of undergraduate study in the TU program.
 Candidates must demonstrate a deep commitment to service and leadership in their community and the promise of continued exemplary service while a student at Oglethorpe.
-Applicants are selected during the annual Scholarship Weekend competition held on campus in January of each year.
+Applicants are selected during the annual Scholarship Weekend competition for rising first-time, full-time freshmen held on campus in January of each year.
 Eligible candidates must achieve a minimum SAT or ACT score, earn a minimum cumulative grade-point average in a competitive high school curriculum and submit an essay detailing their history of service.
 This scholarship is renewable for a maximum of eight regular (fall and spring) semesters provided the recipient maintains a minimum cumulative grade-point average of 3.2 and completes a minimum of 12 semester hours each fall and spring semester; recipients must also successfully complete a 30-hour per semester volunteer placement arranged through the center for civic engagement.
 Recipients of a Civic Engagement Scholarship are required to live on campus (excluding Gables Brookhaven) while enrolled at Oglethorpe.
 For application procedures, deadlines and requirements, contact the office of admission.
-(Back to ToC)